(Updated December 2018)

 The best part is – it will not cost you a dime more, and often can save money should you choose to opt for online advertising and exclude print advertising.

-With social media having become a large part of normal day to day activities of millions (Facebook has 2 billion users), it just makes sense to have an agent who is really clued in and leveraging on such channels as another means of broadcasting that your home is for sale.
+With social media having become a large part of normal day to day activities of millions (Facebook has 2 billion users), it just makes sense to have a salesperson who is really clued in and leveraging on such channels as another means of broadcasting that your home is for sale.

-Without giving away too much in detail (hi there, fellow real estate agents!), such agents are able to expose your home repeatedly to potential buyers.
+Without giving away too much in detail, such salesperons\s are able to expose your home repeatedly to potential buyers.
 ‘List and pray’ real estate salespersons would never dream of doing any of these – it takes too much effort and more importantly they do not have the skills or the platforms to do so.

 When looking for a real estate salesperson to sell your home, you should always find one that truly understands how to leverage and unleash the power of internet in selling your home.